OpenSignLabs/OpenSign/docs/docs/help/Reports/expired.md

 <img width="828" alt="Expired document" src="https://github.com/user-attachments/assets/01f3626f-d694-4d3b-82da-2f2b77693b76" />

-## Understanding the Report
+## Understanding the Expired documents report

-The Expired Documents report displays a list of documents that have not been signed by all parties before the designated expiration date.
+The Expired documents report displays a list of documents that have not been signed by all parties before the designated expiration date.
 Each entry in the report includes the following information:

 - **Title**: The name of the document.
 - **Note**: A brief note associated with the document at the time of creation.